yocksers/EmbyIcons/README.md

 ## Configuration and Icon Naming

 You must supply your own icon images and place them in a folder on your server.
 Point the plugin to this folder and name your files according to the convention below.
-A size of 100x100 pixels in PNG format is recommended.
+A size of 100x100 pixels in PNG format is recommended but any file format like jpg will work.

 ### Icon Naming Convention